 At a recent seminar sponsored by Soi Dog, Ken outlined six reasons why he thinks every dog owner should do the same:

-- Chase.
-Your dog can have the best recall, obedient and constantly at your side.
-He can demonstrate impulse control year over year.
-Then along comes that one squirrel…
+3. Chase: Your dog can have the best recall, obedient, and constantly at your side.
+He can demonstrate impulse control year after year.
+Then along comes that one squirrel.

-- Edibles.
-The ground is full of items that can make your dog sick, or worse.
-An off-leash dog can swallow an item before you might even know what it was.
+6. Edibles: The ground is full of items that can make your dog sick, or worse.
+An off-leash dog can swallow an item before you might even know what it is.

 Finally, here’s a great quote from Ken